unraid/docs/docs/unraid-os/manual/troubleshooting.md

    giving details of what happened.
 4. Make a note of the serial numbers of the parity drives.
 5. Stop the array
-6. Go to Tools-\>New Config.
+6. Go to Tools → New Config.
 Select the option to retain current assignments (as it reduces the chance of error).
 Click the yes I want to do this and then Apply.
 7. Go back to the Main tab and correct the assignments of the parity